OWASP/pysap/README.md

 This tool counts with the following components:

-- SAPNI module
+- `SAPNI` module

     Scapy class for the SAP NI (Network Interface protocol).
 It also includes a Stream Socket implementation for the SAP NI protocol, as well as a base proxy and server implementations.

-- SAPDiag module
+- `SAPDiag` module

-    Contain Scapy classes for craft and dissect DiagDP headers, Diag packets and items.
-The main class is SAPDiag that is in charge of handling compression/decompression of payload items and serve as a container for them.
+    Contain Scapy classes for craft and dissect Diag DP headers, Diag packets and items.
+The main class is `SAPDiag`, that is in charge of handling compression/decompression of payload items and serve as a container for them.

-- SAPDiagItems module
+- `SAPDiagItems` module

     Some classes for craft and dissect common Diag items.

-- SAPDiagClient module
+- `SAPDiagClient` module

     Basic class for establishing a connection with an application server.

-- SAPEnqueue module
+- `SAPEnqueue` module

     Scapy classes for the Enqueue protocol.

-- SAPRouter module
+- `SAPRouter` module

     Scapy classes for the different SAP Router packets (route, control, error and admin messages).

-- SAPMS module
+- `SAPMS` module

     Scapy classes for the Message Server protocol.

-- SAPSNC module
+- `SAPSNC` module

-    Basic class to serve as container of SNC Frames found in SAPRouter and SAP Diag packets.
+    Basic class to serve as container of SNC Frames found in SAP Router and SAP Diag packets.

 - Examples